---basic (HTTP) Tells curl to use HTTP Basic authentication with the remote host.
-This is the default and this option is usually pointless, unless you use it to override a previously set option that sets a different authentication method (such as --ntlm, --digest, or --negotiate).
+- --basic (HTTP) Tells curl to use HTTP Basic authentication.
+This is the default and this option is usually pointless, unless you use it to override a previously set option that sets a different authentication method (such as --ntlm, --digest, or --negotiate). - -c, --cookie-jar <file name>